udit-001/coding-vortex/README.md

 - 📰 **Related Posts** : Similar posts will be displayed to the user at the end of each article.
 - 🔎 **Search** : Allows user to search through the posts available on the blog.
 - 🔗 **Share buttons** : Presents users with the sharing buttons on each page so they can easily share an article with someone.
-- 🔍 **SEO Settings** : It allows authors to control how the articles will be displayed into the search.
+- 🔍 **SEO Settings** : It allows authors to control how the articles will be displayed into the search results.
 - 🏷️ **Tags** : Posts can have multiple tags which can be used to find similar posts.
 - 👨‍💻 **Code Syntax Highlighting** : The blog displays text, especially source code, in different colors and fonts according to the category of terms.